SLAC-ML/DAMA-BAX/docs/FRAMEWORK_GUIDE.md

 ### The Key Pattern

+**NEW in unified API**: Expansion logic is now COMPLETELY HIDDEN inside objectives and algorithm functions.
+The BAX framework doesn't know about it - it just sees functions that accept and return arrays.
+This simplifies the API significantly.

 **IMPORTANT**: In most real applications, oracles and objectives work with **different input dimensions**:

 - **Base configurations (X)**: What you're optimizing (e.g., n, 4)